 Better ABS Plastic

-One of the World’s largest chemical companies wanted a water-resistant ABS plastic.
+BASF, one of the World’s largest chemical companies, wanted a water-resistant ABS plastic.
 They had a long-standing problem with their ABS plastic that had plagued them for decades and meant that the plastic could not be used in contact with warm or hot water.
 This limited the markets they could enter.
 Even the Chairman of the Board knew about this major problem, but even after thirty years and several million Euros spent, all they had to show for it was a ton of reports.
-They had spent so much over the decades that they had given up on ever making better ABS plastic.
+They had spent so much over the decades that they had given up on ever solving the problem.

-I returned from holiday and my technician updated me on the work done while I was away.
-The first concept on the list had worked, so I rushed to the office next door to tell my good friend Dr. Graham McKee (he was one of BASF’s top inventors and retired with over 200 patents to his name).
+I returned from holiday and my technician, a great guy called Alexander, updated me on the work he had done while I was away.
+The very first concept on the list had worked, so I rushed to the office next door to tell my good friend Dr. Graham McKee (he was one of BASF’s top inventors and retired with over 200 patents to his name).
 He was very impressed and said that the new water resistant ABS technology was so valuable that we should sit down and write the patent application immediately, and that’s just what we did.
 In fact, several patents resulted on the process and the new additive I had used to solve the problem.

 The solution was scaled-up and shown to work perfectly in full-scale production at the factory without any modifications or investments.
-Finally, their product weakness was eliminated and there were other advantages such as better color and humidity resistance.
+Finally, their product weakness was eliminated and there were other advantages too such as better color and humidity resistance.
 The technology for improved quality, water-resistant ABS plastic lead to multiple world-wide patents – Publications and Patents are listed here.
 I was promised a promotion for my outstanding efforts only to discover that I had been lied to and was not put forward for promotion.
-When I brought up this injustice, I was retaliated against and decided to leave the company.
+When I reported him to his boss, the department head, I was retaliated against and decided to leave the company.
 Not every success has a fairy tale ending.
 Read more about why innovation fails and how to get far better results in the free book Innovation Abyss available here.

 WO 2007/118788 Continuous Process for Performing a Chemical Reaction in which a Gaseous Phase is added to a Charge Stream Comprising one or more Solid Phases which have been Dissolved or Dispersed in Water (from European Patent Office)